 (b) The Senior Procurement Executive has delegated authority to make the consolidation determination prescribed at FAR 7.107-2 as follows:

 (i) Where the total value of the consolidated requirements is $500 million or more, the Deputy Assistant Secretary of the Army (Procurement) will make the determination.

-(ii) Where the total value of the consolidated requirements is above $2 million but less than $500 million, the HCA will make the determination.
+See Appendix GG.(ii) Where the total value of the consolidated requirements exceeds $2 million but less than $500 million, the HCA will make the determination.
 See Appendix GG for further delegation.

 5107.107-5 Notifications.

-The contracting officer is responsible for publishing the notices required by FAR 7.107-5(c) and (d).
+The Contracting officer is responsible for publishing the notices required by FAR 7.107-5(c) and (d).

 Subpart 5107.2 – Planning for the Purchase of Supplies in Economic Quantities